dfki-ric/ugv_nav4d/README.md

 ### Installation

 #### Compiling standalone
+Follow the steps to peform a standalone build of the library.

+##### Install dependencies
-Follow the steps to manually install dependencies
+Follow the steps to manually install dependencies.
+Define a `path_to_prefix` e.g. `install` where the dependencies will be installed

 ```
 cd source_dependencies